-Contact Hamilton Criminal Defense Attorney Lauren Scardella to Explore Your Options After Arrest for Possession of Drug Paraphernalia in New Jersey
+Contact Hamilton Criminal Defense Attorneys Aydelotte & Scardella Law LLC to Explore Your Options After Arrest for Possession of Drug Paraphernalia in New Jersey

-At the Law Offices of Lauren E. Scardella in Hamilton, NJ, I provide all of my clients with a free initial consultation, during which we will discuss the charges and the potential options for defending against those charges.
-I am available to defend possession of drug paraphernalia cases on a statewide basis, including in Robbinsville, Trenton, Princeton, North Brunswick, and everywhere else in New Jersey.
-Call my office today at 609-587-1144 to schedule an appointment, or fill out this online form.
-Our office is located at 2653 Nottingham Way STE 1, Hamilton Township, NJ 08619.
+At Aydelotte & Scardella Law LLC in Hamilton, NJ, we provide all of our clients with a free initial consultation, during which we will discuss the charges and the potential options for defending against those charges.
+We are available to defend possession of drug paraphernalia cases on a statewide basis, including in Robbinsville, Trenton, Princeton, North Brunswick, and everywhere else in New Jersey.
+Call our office today at 609-587-1144 to schedule an appointment, or fill out this online form.

 Frequently Asked Questions About NJ Possession of Drug Paraphernalia Charges